SQE1 Study Planner

 Share

-If you are an LLB graduate, you should have studied the seven foundation subjects: Constitutional and Administrative Law (Public Law), Contract Law, Criminal Law, Land Law, Legal System of England and Wales, Tort Law and Trusts Law.
+If you are an LLB graduate, you should have studied the seven foundation subjects: Constitutional and Administrative Law (Public Law), Contract Law, Criminal Law, Land Law (Property Law), Legal System of England and Wales, Tort Law and Trusts Law.
 However, you should be aware that your law degree may not have covered certain SQE topics, such as Public Order Law and the Equality Act 2010.

 The five practical subjects, namely Business Law and Practice, Criminal Practice, Dispute Resolution, Property Practice, and Wills and the Administration of Estates, are traditionally content-heavy LPC subjects.
 You should expect to spend more time studying them, regardless of whether you are a law or non-law graduate.